elliot-hicks/RL_Maze_Solver/README.md

         normed_probabilities = normalise(action_probabilities)  # Renormalize
         return (normed_probabilities)
 ```
-Note ```normalise``` is a function made so that probabilties are rescaled to still ad to 1 for use in np.random.choice.
+Note ```normalise``` is a function made so that probabilities are rescaled to still ad to 1 for use in np.random.choice.
 The epsilon-greedy was implemented in the ```choose_action``` function.
 Here the probabilities are used to select an
 action using ```np.random.choice``` where they are given as an argument to give the p.m.f of each action.
 In the
-cases that exploration is chosed, the policy's action is removed from the possible choices and another action chosen,
+cases that exploration is chosen, the policy's action is removed from the possible choices and another action chosen,
-again this is done by setting the P(policy action) to zero and renormalising.
+again this is done by setting the P(policy action) to zero and normalising.

 ```
     def choose_action(self, probabilities):